AlinaWithAFace/biotic-grasp/README.md

 If I did get my own leap or another one to work with, there are a couple things I might change/add:

-- Looking around via the right hand might take into account the hand's velocity for faster, more responsive turns.
+- ~~Looking around via the right hand might take into account the hand's velocity for faster, more responsive turns.~~
-- More gestures for other common keys such as shift (for dashing/sprinting), ctrl (for crouching), and space (for jumping).
+- ~~More gestures for other common keys such as shift (for dashing/sprinting), ctrl (for crouching), and space (for jumping).
 Shift might be pointing all of your fingers backwards, as if you're swimming through the air.
-Crouching might work by positioning your hands below a vertical dead zone, and jumping might be positioning your hands above it.
+Crouching might work by positioning your hands below a vertical dead zone, and jumping might be positioning your hands above it.~~
-- Refactoring because there's a lot of duplicate code
+- ~~Refactoring because there's a lot of duplicate code~~
-- Gestures for specific-to-Overwatch keys that trigger "hello", "thank you", "group up", and other communication hotkeys.
+- ~~Gestures for specific-to-Overwatch keys that trigger "hello", "thank you", "group up", and other communication hotkeys.~~
 - A config file for users to easily edit in their own control schemes
-- Refactoring because there's a lot of duplicate code
+- ~~Refactoring because there's a lot of duplicate code~~
 - Optimizing existing gestures for more consistency
 - Add a video or visual demo showing the various gestures available
 - Add a ui of sorts to show when the controls are working properly vs when they're almost-but-not-quite there.
 I'm thinking a sort of overlay that shows the skeleton of your hand and maybe highlights when a given finger is pointed up/forward correctly, just to visually confirm you're doing it right.
 It might also have a visual depiction of the bounds for movement/looking around so you have a visual frame of reference.
 - Some people have asked about different control schemes for different characters, which could happen but it's a bit awkward to make work intuitively because everyone else in Overwatch holds a weeapon.
 Moira is unique in that she attacks and make an impact without holding a physical object because ingame plot shenanigans.
 But yeah, it would be cool to have other gestures match the character you're playing.

+## 2018-04-23

+So, I'm pretty happy with this for the moment in terms of how it works, but there's a distinct lack of visuals which isn't helpful.
+I guess the next move is to make something to that effect to help you figure out what you're doing.
+My first thought was to sort of port it to Unity and maybe highlight or change the colors of your hands if a particular gesture (really they're more like positions...) has been activated.
+Then maybe from there add some gif tutorials of sorts, but we'll see.